agustinsalum/flooding/README.md

     flask run
     ```

 You should see the message 'Debug mode: on' and a production warning.
 Note that the first run may take longer as the database, tables, and corresponding attributes are being created.
+You can find the access credentials in the file "cargar_datos.py".

 ## Start the Project (Public Part)